Thai military rulers appoint anti-Thaksin advisers

 "Those released must tell us where they live and where they plan to travel," Winthai said.
 "If they violate these rules they'll be invited to meet us."

-People being released are asked to sign a document saying they will not organize rallies, he said.
+People being released are asked to sign a document saying they will not organise rallies, he said.

 There have been daily protests in Bangkok against the coup and on Wednesday about 200 people confronted troops and police at the Victory Monument.
 Protesters jeered and threw plastic water bottles and spray-painted "Get Out" and "No Coup" over an army Humvee.